Language | Valoda

 This is a great, simple and very flexible bouillon.
 It tastes wonderful.
 We used it last night in this creamy egg-lemon soup along with some chicken broth and I swear, it smelled just like the best chicken noodle soup you’ve ever tasted.

-Posted in one-dish, recipes, soup, untranslated, vegan, vegetable, vegetarian
+Posted in dairy-free, gluten-free, one-dish, recipes, soup, untranslated, vegan, vegetable, vegetarian

 Spicy Pepperoni Sausage